-5) This exercise is intended to make you familiar with some of the very useful functions of the oscilloscope.
+- 5) This exercise is intended to make you familiar with some of the very useful functions of the oscilloscope.
 Send a 1 kHz sine wave with an amplitude of 1 V and DC offset of 1 V into the scope.
-Use DC coupling between the scope and the function generator (See the instruction manual for definitions of DC and AC couplings.
-Push the CH1 or CH2 MENU button to select the desirable coupling from the menu.)

-a) Calculate the expected RMS voltage.

-b) Use the "MEASURE" button to measure the following quantities: mean, RMS voltage, peak-topeak voltage, period, and frequency.
-Do the measured quantities agree with the expectations?

-c) Use the "CURSOR" button to position the two cursors to measure the peak-to-peak voltage and period.
-Do the measured quantities agree with the expectations?

-d) Measure the RMS voltage with an AC coupling between the scope and the function generator.
-Does the measured RMS voltage agree with the expectation?

-6) Repeat part 2) using a 10 Hz (or as low frequency as practical) sine wave.
+Use DC coupling between the scope and the function generator (See p.
+109 & 110 of the instruction manual for definitions of DC and AC couplings.
+Push the CH1 or CH2 MENU button and change the coupling on the menu.) - a) Calculate the expected RMS voltage. - b) Use the "MEASURE" button to measure the following quantities: mean, RMS voltage, peak-to-peak voltage, period, and frequency.
+Do the measured quantities agree with the expectations? - c) Use the "CURSOR" button to position the two cursors to measure the peak-to-peak voltage and period.
+Do the measured quantities agree with the expectations? - d) Measure the RMS voltage with an AC coupling between the scope and the function generator.
+Does the measured RMS voltage agree with the expectation? - 6) Repeat part 2) using a 10 Hz (or as low frequency as practical) sine wave.
 Repeat measurements using a much higher (e.g. 1 kHz) frequency sine wave.
 Any frequency dependence for R?